Keystone State Medals - check back Sunday.

 "It's awesome.
 It's tough for a team to even make it to states," Wolfe said. "(The level of competition) is insane.
 It's crazy."

-Not to be outdone, Palmyra's AAA boys' 4x400 followed up the Dutchmen's efforts by revising their own Cougar mark set last week at the District Three
+Not to be outdone, Palmyra's AAA boys' 4x400 followed up the Dutchmen's efforts by revising their own Cougar mark set last week at the District Three meet.

 "It's so hard to get to states.
 There are so many schools in Pennsylvania (608 with boys' track programs)," said Harro, planning on attending Ship to play football next fall.
 "Even if you are 10th or 20th at states, it's incredible.
-Not a lot of guys get

 Another Palmyra relay with a school record, the girls' 4x800 of Devin Strynkowski, Olivia Farabaugh, Maria Tukis and Katie Dembrowski finished in 9:26.70.
 And although the boys' didn't survive the brutal AAA bracket, the girls' earned the final position in today's 3200 foursome finals.

 A pair of Elco seniors - Nate LItschi and Drew Gerberich - will be back in the AAA mix.
 Litschi galloped his way to the seventh spot in the 110 high hurdles final today.
 He also spent a large part of Friday crouched under an umbrella, hiding from the sun between triple jump attempts where he took 11th.